 The Asthma Society welcomes the emphasis on effective asthma control in the contract for the provision of free GP care to all children under the age of six.
-We also note the Government's intention to extend free GP care to every child under the age of twelve from September 2016.
-However, adults, particularly those with severe asthma, must not be forgotten.
+However, older children and adults, particularly those with severe asthma, must not be forgotten.

 We are therefore calling on the Government to deliver on the commitment in the NCPA to a free structured asthma management programme for everyone with asthma.
-This could be delivered on a phased basis, starting with adults with severe asthma.
+This could be delivered on a phased basis, starting with those with severe asthma.

-The Government should also deliver on its commitments in its 'Partnership Programme' to a new GP contract with an emphasis on enhanced primary care for people with chronic conditions such as asthma and eighty new primary care centres.
+The Government should also deliver on the commitment made in its 'Partnership Programme' to a new GP contract with an emphasis on enhanced primary care for people with chronic conditions such as asthma and eighty new primary care centres.

-We also acknowledge the new law, allowing trained members of the public to administer lifesaving rescue medicines and pharmacists given legal permission to administer more vaccines, signed last year.
-We welcome this initiative and hope to see further rollout of this training.
-Given the danger flu can pose to people with asthma, an automatic notification system should be put in place to advise asthmatics of the importance of getting the flu vaccine.
+Given the danger flu can pose to people with asthma, we also recommend that an automatic notification system be put in place to advise asthmatics of the importance of getting the flu vaccine.